Popular Poodle Mixes

-Poodles are beautiful dogs with their elegant appearance and their signature curly hair.
-And they come in three sizes, so they’re perfect for almost any living space.
-Poodles are highly intelligent dogs, and they don’t shed very much.
+Poodles are beautiful dogs with an elegant appearance and signature curly hair.
+They typically come in three sizes, so they’re perfect for any living space.
+Poodles are also highly intelligent dogs, and they don’t shed very much.

-If you’re interested in dogs mixed with poodles, there are many wonderful mixes to be had, from the Cockapoo and the Labradoodle to the Maltipoo and the Golden Doodle.
-Dogs mixed with Poodles come in all different sizes, shapes, and colors, so you’re sure to find the right mix for you.
-If you get a Poodle mix, you’re likely to get a dog that is smart, friendly, cute and their coats won’t shed very much.
+If you’re interested in dogs mixed with poodles, there’s a variety to choose from, ranging from the Cockapoo and the Labradoodle to the Maltipoo and the Golden Doodle.
+Dogs mixed with Poodles also vary in size, shape, and color, so you’ll always be able to find the right mix for you.
+Adopting a poodle mix means you’re likely to get a dog that is smart, friendly, cute, with a coat that rarely sheds.

-Here’s a list of some popular dogs mixed with poodles:
+Here’s a list of some popular poodle mixes:

 - Cockapoo: Poodle + Cocker Spaniel